vasanthbecs/AWS-IAM-cross-account-access/README.md

 Amazon S3 bucket.
 Install AWS CLI
-From the Amazon EC2 instance, configure the role with your credentials After you connect to the instance, verify if the directory already has a folder named .aws _ _path of the file \home\ec2-user\.aws\config_ _
+From the Amazon EC2 instance, configure the role with your credentials After you connect to the instance, verify if the directory already has a folder named .aws **path of the file _\home\ec2-user\.aws\config_ where the .aws folder is located**

  Edit with your favarite editor